 California leads the way

 California is a pioneering force in sustainability and climate action.
-The state’s longstanding environmental ideals, paired with economic might as the fifth largest economy in the world, has uniquely positioned California as a global leader in the fight for an environmentally responsible, socially fair and economically viable future.
+The state’s longstanding environmental ideals, paired with economic might as the fourth largest economy in the world, has uniquely positioned California as a global leader in the fight for an environmentally responsible, socially fair and economically viable future.
 It should come as little surprise that California tourism aligns with the resolute environmental ethic of California as a whole.

 Several destinations, including Oceanside, Greater Palm Springs, Monterey County and Big Bear Lake, emphasize to visitors opportunities for sourcing environmentally responsible lodgings, eateries and experiences; offer tips for minimizing impacts from travel; and promote volunteer experiences for visitors to give back during their stay.
 Other destinations, like Sonoma County, offer tools and resources to local hospitality businesses to improve the sustainability of their operations.